 - The insurance binder should clearly identify the risk.
-The risk is that which is insured.
-For example, if the binder is for a car, the insurance binder should include the vehicle make, model and serial number of the car.
-If the insurance binder is for a property, the binder should include the insured risk address and the amount of insurance on the dwelling (dwelling value insured).
+The risk is what is insured.
+For example, if the binder is for a car, the insurance binder should include the car make, model and vehicle identification (VIN) of the car.
+If the insurance binder is for a property, the binder should include the insured location address and the amount of insurance on the dwelling (dwelling value insured).
 If you are insuring a condo or apartment, it should also include the insured contents amount.

 - Liability Insurance amount.
-The insurance binder will indicate the amount of insurance for liability coverage on the "risk."
+The insurance binder will indicate the amount of liability coverage for the named insured(s) and property.

 - Deductibles and Coverage Limits.
 The insurance binder should indicate the deductible for each section of insurance on the car, or for the home or property.
 The type of coverage and limit for each coverage should also be mentioned.
-This way the insurance binder serves as a true confirmation of the basis of the insurance contract, and limits of insurance that you can expect in the event of a claim.
-If there is a relevant insurance endorsement that is an important aspect of the coverage you purchased, the insurance binder may also include these coverages.
+If there is a relevant insurance endorsement that is an important aspect of the coverage you purchased, the insurance binder may also include mention of these coverages.

 - The insurance binder must specify the named insured and also specify additional named insureds.
 For example, the named insured is generally the owner of the property.
-The additional named insured could be an additional owner, like if a property is in one or more people's names, or also the mortgagee or lienholder.
+The additional named insured could be an additional owner.
+For example, if a property is in one or more people's names.
+The binder will also list the mortgagee or lienholder.
 In the case of a car, the finance and leasing company should appear on the binder of insurance.

 - The binder of insurance should clearly indicate the insurance company, and type of coverage.
 Since insurance has many different levels of coverage, in particular for homes, the coverage type must be defined on the binder to allow no room for error or misunderstanding.